IAI Eitan: Operational history

 One report stated that Israel deployed Eitans in its alleged 2009 airstrike against an alleged Gaza-bound Iranian arms convoy traveling through Sudan.

 In February 2010 the Israeli Air Force unveiled its new fleet of Eitans.
 The first unit to operate the type, 210 Squadron, was inaugurated at Tel Nof in December 2010.
 In January 2012, an Eitan drone crashed near Hafetz Haim during tests of new payloads; no injuries were reported.

-The IDF does not comment on the arming of drones, but reports describe the Eitan being used for “armed roles” with missiles “attached to wing hardpoints,” as well as for target acquisition.
-Used allegedly during several operations, will help government-owned IAI market its latest drone models as “combat-proven systems.”
+The IDF does not comment on the arming of drones, but reports describe the Eitan being used for "armed roles" with missiles "attached to wing hardpoints," as well as for target acquisition.
+Used allegedly during several operations, will help government-owned IAI market its latest drone models as "combat-proven systems."

 Exports

 In 2010 IAI offered the Eitan, under a teaming agreement with Rheinmetall, in pursuit of the German Air Force's long-term "Saateg" MALE UAV requirement.
 On 21 May 2014, IAI signed a deal with Airbus to team up on a bid for a bridging contract to supply the German armed forces with the Heron TP from 2015 until 2020.
 A current contract between the companies to supply Germany with the Heron is set to expire by 2015.
 Airbus said the German government would have the choice of either a purchase option or a lease for the system.
+Red Baron Squadron of the Israeli Air Force is also providing training to German operatives (in addition to Israeli operatives) to operate these UAVs.

 In 2011 France selected the IAI Eitan for the French military.
 The deal was cancelled later in November 2011 by the French senate with the funds being allocated to a joint Franco-British MALE UAV design.

 Britain's Royal Air Force considered purchase of IAI Eitan UAVs in 2012.

-India finalized deal of 10 armed Heron TP for $400 million.
-It will add to already existing fleet of unarmed Herons of Indian air force.
+India approved a deal of 10 armed Heron TP for $400 million.
+The drones would supplement the existing fleet of unarmed Herons of the Indian Air Force.
+However, the proposal was cancelled because of Israeli restrictions on the transfer of advanced technologies that would need to be embedded in the drones.
+An Israeli source told FlightGlobal in 2017, "The restrictions that the Israeli Ministry of Defense attaches to the export of this advanced UAV (Heron TP) are many, and in such a close competition may be a crucial factor."

+It was reported in May 2021 that the Indian Army was negotiating with IAI to lease 4 units of Heron TP UAVs under the emergency procurement.
+The drones would be leased for three years and 2 units would arrive by August.
+However, after contract signing, it was corrected that the drones would not be leased but purchased and the variant is Heron Mk2.

-In May 2020, Greece signed a deal for the lease of 3 Heron TP for 39 million €.
+In May 2020, Greece signed a deal for the lease of 3 Heron TP for €39 million.
 As part of the agreement, the IMOD will lease the Heron system in its maritime configuration to Greece over three years, with an option to purchase the system upon completion of the leasing period.